Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says when to use: 'Use when asked to trace the chain of trust from the DNS root, or to see the full DNSSEC delegation path step by step.'
-It implies not for simple DNSSEC existence checks but does not explicitly state exclusions or alternatives.
+The description provides clear when-to-use guidance: 'Use when asked to trace the chain of trust from the DNS root, or to see the full DNSSEC delegation path step by step.'
+However, it does not explicitly note when not to use it or contrast with simpler alternatives like check_dnssec, leaving some ambiguity for an agent choosing between tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.